WordPress iFrame – How to Embed Videos and Other Content in WP

 What is WordPress iFrame?
 Let’s say you run a YouTube channel alongside your WordPress site, and wish to embed the videos you curate into your web pages.
 How exactly will you go about this?
 One of the best solutions is to embed WordPress iFrame to your site, manually or through a plugin.

-Well, uploading the videos might suffice, but there will be a problem.
+Although, uploading the videos directly on your site may suffice, but there will be a problem.
 Storing videos in WordPress is inefficient.
-Video are heavy files that consume a lot of server resources.
+Videos are heavy files that consume a lot of server resources.
 Depending on your WordPress hosting plan, your site might suffer recurring downtime.

 This content can take the form of posts and audio clips or visual content like pictures and videos.
 In addition to that, you can also use iFrame to embed Google Maps.

 If you have ever embedded a video into an HTML document before, you sure would have come across codes that look like this:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K1fXIMXDzjc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is an iFrame code.
 As you might have noticed, this is a link to a video on YouTube with predefined parameters such as autoplay, height, and width.

 For example, here’s one of our videos on YouTube:

 Depending on your specified parameters, when you embed the iFrame code of the video to your WordPress blog or site, here’s how it will look.